Hill

 (a.k.a.
 “Blackie” in the

-The Scottish Blackface is a hill breed found
+The Scottish Blackface is a hill breed found literally

-black and white.
+and white.
 There are four types of Scottish Blackfaces, and all are renowned for their hardiness and thrifty use of sparse grazing,

 and the ability to withstand harsh weather.
 Purebred ewes are drafted to marginal upland farms where they are crossbred with a Bluefaced